Explore artificial intelligence and automated decision-making at this King's exhibition.

 ‘Good Intentions, Bad Art’ is the first of an eight-episode podcast series featuring art historians, literary critics and theologians discussing first encounters with AI-generated art.
 This episode asks the question, ‘Are good intentions a necessary ingredient of good art?’
 Artists have always used tools.
 But what happens when tools make art?

-The Art & AI Salon podcast is a joint presentation of National Gallery X, the Centre for Philosophy and Art at King’s College London, and the UKRI Trustworthy Autonomous Systems Hub.
+The Art and AI podcast is a joint presentation of National Gallery X, the Centre for Philosophy and Art at King’s College London, and the UKRI Trustworthy Autonomous Systems Hub.

-You can hear from the following participants in the Art & AI podcast.
+You can hear from the following participants in the Art and AI podcast.

 - Ali Hossaini, Co-founder, National Gallery X and Senior Research Fellow, Department of Engineering, King's College London